Mayeu/ansible-playbook-rabbitmq/README.md

 Playbook to install and configure rabbitmq.
 Will come with various configuration tweaking later on.

+If you wish to discuss modifications, or help to support more plateforms, open an issue.

 ## Supported system

-Currently only Debian Jessie amd64 is tested.
+Currently only Debian Jessie and Wheezy on amd64 is supported.
 Patch welcome to support other OS.

-## Installation

-Just clone (or submodule) this repository under the name `rabbitmq` in your `roles` directory.
-This file, `test.yml` and `Vagrantfile` will be ignored by ansible anyway.

-## Using it

-### Variables
+### Role Variables

 |Name|Type|Description|Default|
 |----|----|-----------|-------|